Flipnote-Collective/kwz-restoration/README.md

 `./kwz-restoration [input .kwz file path] [optional: output .wav file path]`

-By specifying an output .wav file path, the BGM track will be decoded with the found correct initial step index and will be written to the file path specific.
+By specifying an output .wav file path, the BGM track will be decoded with the found correct initial step index then will be written to the file path specified.

 # Restoration Process